yongning/functest/README.md

 - memtest
 - ltp (old and micro modified, in dep dir)

-Desktop shortcut in ref dir
+Desktop shortcut in data dir